Takshil-Kunadia/notion2wp/docs/BLOCK_CONVERTERS.md

 ## Overview

-The Notion2WP plugin uses a modular block converter system to transform Notion blocks into WordPress Gutenberg blocks.
+The Sync Content From Notion plugin uses a modular block converter system to transform Notion blocks into WordPress Gutenberg blocks.
 This architecture provides flexibility, maintainability, and extensibility.

 ## Architecture